Unlimited time off: An emerging benefit

 If you’re an Oracle employee who isn’t eligible for flexible vacation, you’ll receive 13 vacation days a year for the first three years — and after that, 18 days.

-What the company does: LinkedIn produces a widely used global professional network on the internet.
+What the company does: LinkedIn produces a widely used global professional social media network.

 Unlimited vacation policy: The company is well known for trying to give employees a work-life balance.
 In addition to unlimited vacation time, employees receive 17 paid holidays a year, and in April 2021, the entire company received a paid week off.
 Other than a few core people who continued working but were given time off later, most of the company’s 15,900 employees were given a week off to recharge.